moonslide-app/moonslide/README.md

 } else if (MOONSLIDE_ENV === 'preview-fullscreen') {
 	console.log('We are inside a fullscreen preview.')
 } else if (MOONSLIDE_ENV === 'export') {
-	console.log('WE are inside an exported HTML presentation.')
+	console.log('We are inside an exported HTML presentation.')
 }
 ```